chipmuenk/pyfda/README.md

 This command creates a new folder "pyfda" at your current directory level and copies the complete pyfda project into it.

 The tutorial at https://help.github.com/en/articles/fork-a-repo provides a good starting point.
-Now, you can install pyfda locally as described above using either
+As described above, pyfda can be installed locally using either

     > pip install -e <YOUR_PATH_TO_PYFDA>

  or

     > python setup.py develop

-as described above.
+Now you can edit the code and test it.
+If you're happy with it, push it to your repo and create a Pull Request so that the code can be reviewed and merged into the `chipmuenk/pyfda` repo.

 ### Starting pyFDA
-In any case, the start script `pyfdax` has been created in `<python>/Scripts` which should be in your path.
+In any case, a start script `pyfdax` has been created in `<python>/Scripts` which should be in your path.
 So, simply start pyfda using

     > pyfdax